-This new section of the proposed rulemaking would require all utilities receiving financial assistance from the TWDB to have their required annual water loss audit to be validated starting January 1, 2025.
-TWDB would validate the submitted water loss audit in conference with the utility.
-If the utility elects to have the water loss audit validated by others, then the validation must follow TWDB's guidelines, be performed by a person other than the person submitting the water loss audit who has completed water loss audit validation training and is certified to conduct such validation.
-TWDB plans to begin offering validation services in early 2023 in a step towards facilitating utility compliance with this requirement.
+The amendments also include new requirements for water loss validation, a process currently used by several states across the country.
+This new section requires all utilities receiving financial assistance from the TWDB to have their required annual water loss audit to be validated starting January 1, 2025.
+TWDB staff would validate the submitted water loss audit in conference with the utility.
+If the utility elects to have the water loss audit validated by others, then the validation must (1) follow the TWDB's guidelines and (2) be performed by a person other than the person submitting the water loss audit provided that person has completed the water loss audit validation training and has been certified to conduct such validation.
+We plan to begin offering validation services in early 2023 on a voluntary basis to help facilitate utility compliance with this requirement.